 Most donors who use CLTs to accomplish their philanthropic and estate-planning objectives opt to create a qualified CLT.
 Many requirements must be met for a CLT to be qualified, but here are a few major considerations:

-- The payments (gifts) to the College at Oneonta Foundation must be an annuity interest (fixed-dollar amount annually) or unitrust interest (fixed percentage of the fair-market value of the trust assets determined annually).
+- The payments (gifts) to State University of New York at Oneonta Foundation Corporation must be an annuity interest (fixed-dollar amount annually) or unitrust interest (fixed percentage of the fair-market value of the trust assets determined annually).
 There are no minimum or maximum payout rates.

 - The term of the trust (the number of years in which gifts will be made) must be measured by the life or lives of a person or persons living when the trust is created or a specified number of years.

 - The charitable beneficiary must be an organization described in the appropriate sections of the IRS Code.
-The College at Oneonta Foundation is a qualified charitable organization.
+State University of New York at Oneonta Foundation Corporationn is a qualified charitable organization.

 © Pentera, Inc. Planned giving content.
 All rights reserved.